szanata/fittest/README.md

 |-- run_tests.js
 ```

-This is were the tests are configured, here can set the options and the tests folder.
+This is a start point, were the options are set and the whole thing starts.

 ```js
 const IntegrationTestFw = require( 'mw-integration-test-fw' );